hapax/hapax.github.io/assets/hyperlaunch.md

 First of all, if an instability develops, the plunger can tilt, or even flip, which would obviously be disastrous for the payload.
-So there needs to be some way to counteract this.
+There needs to be some way to counteract this.
-A simple mechanical constraint is to design a *thick* plunger which does not physical have room to flip.
+A simple mechanical constraint is a *thick* plunger which does not have the room to flip within the cylinder.
-This increases the mass, and obviously, we do not want the plunger scraping the sides of the cylinder since this friction will reduce launch energies.
+This increases the mass, and obviously, we don't want the plunger scraping the sides since friction will reduce launch energies.
+We want a smooth ride, with no tilt and no friction.

 #### 3.3.
 Construction<a id="sec-3-3" name="sec-3-3"></a>